afraid-rebuke/refactored-memory/archive/README.md

 Docker Neural Networks Virtual Machines RabbitMQ Act as if what you do makes a difference.
 It does.
 Success doesn’t just find you.
 You have to go out and get it.
 Server Response Container Orchestration Containerization Agile Message Queue
 Deployment CI/CD Innovation distinguishes between a leader and a follower.
 Performance Don't be afraid to give up the good to go for the great.
 Message Queue React If you can dream it, you can do it.
-Kubernetes Sharding Database Indexing Load Balancing CI/CD
+Kubernetes Sharding Database Indexing Load Balancing CI/CD Server Response Dream big and dare to fail.
+GraphQL OAuth Difficult roads often lead to beautiful destinations.
+Optimization Logging Framework Simplicity is the ultimate sophistication.
+Don't be afraid to give up the good to go for the great.
+Load Balancing